dotnet/docs-maui/docs/user-interface/controls/tableview.md

 These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.

-The following example shows using a `TextCell` to define the appearance of items in a `TableView`:
+The following example shows using a `TextCell` to define the appearance of items in a <xref:Microsoft.Maui.Controls.TableView>:

 ```xaml
 <TableView Intent="Menu">